reinhardt/writing/efreet/efreet.md

     include <io.h>

+    #IFDEF GRGRTH
+    [...]

 It spit out something that looked like C code at first glance, but skimming over it I noticed that it drifted off into something more like java after a few dozen lines, and when I scrolled down further it started resembling Haskell.
 I had serious doubts that this would compile into anything at all.

     Melody: What language is this?

-    eFreeT: This module is written in LAMPP.
+    eFreeT: This module is written in WiiSH.

 That sounded completely made-up, and indeed a quick web search did not turn up any references.
-I asked where to get a compiler and it pointed me to a web site that did offer some compilers but had no mention of a language called “LAMPP”.
+I asked where to get a compiler and it pointed me to a web site that did offer some compilers but had no mention of a language called “WiiSH”.

     Melody: I don't see it there.
 Maybe it has been removed.
 Is there another site where I can get it?